Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Config file

 The `config.txt` file has all of the settings for running the pipeline.
-It comes pre-filled out with example info, you need to delete that and fill it out with your info.
-Once you're done save the file into the scripts folder.
+It comes pre-filled out with example info that you need to replace with your info.
+Ensure that the file you want to use is named `config.txt`, as that is what all scripts will reference for settings.

 ```bash
 # make a copy of the config file